pythian/tehama_configurations/README.md

 ## Getting Started:
+1. Add firewall rule "0.0.0.0/0" to the list of rules in the workspace agent.
-1. Right click powershell and run as administrator.
+2. Right click powershell and run as administrator.
-2. In powershell, Get-ExecutionPolicy should not be set to "Restricted".
+3. In powershell, Get-ExecutionPolicy should not be set to "Restricted".
 If it is run "Set-ExecutionPolicy Bypass" first.
-3. cd into containing directory and run script with .\DevOps_role.ps1
+4. Copy, paste, and run this in the terminal: iex((System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/pythian/vela_configurations/master/DevOps_role.ps1'))

+or substitute url for the role desired.